bobaguardian/bobaguardian/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=bobaguardian&show_icons=true&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)

-- 🔭 I’m currently working on a SplittaBill, a Flask React application that helps you manage your shared bills and expenses with friends!
+- 🔭 I’m currently working on BattleFit, a Flask React application that helps you keep track of your exercises and logs while battling and collecting mythical monsters and cryptids!
 - 🌱 I’m currently learning Docker
 - 😄 Pronouns: she/they
 - ⚡ Fun fact: I love boba, anime, and videogames!
-Check out my Tabletop Quest and GoodMango Applications for some cool stuff I worked on!
+Check out my Tabletop Quest, SplitaBill and GoodMango Applications for some cool stuff I worked on!

 <!--
 **bobaguardian/bobaguardian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.